citahub/cyton-android/README.md

 ### Install from apk file

-You can download apk file from [release](https://github.com/cryptape/cyton-android/releases) and install directly on Andorid smart phone.
+You can download apk file from [release](https://github.com/cryptape/cyton-android/releases) and install directly on Android smart phone.

 Making a new build for App store (Dev only)
 ============================================